 Try to convey your interest as much as possible to give the interviewer a clear idea that you like the role and will work for a longer amount of time and remain connected to the organization.

-“From the childhood, I was interest in carrying out weights and move things around.
-I am a social kind of a person and I love to do physical work.
-When I read about the role in the newspaper, I instantly applied for it as this is what I’ve been doing in the past as well.
-I simply love this job and I know all the SOP’s of this role as well.
+“From childhood, I was interested in carrying weights and moving things around.
+I am a social kind of person, and I love to do physical work.
+When I read about the role in the newspaper, I instantly applied for it as this is what I’ve been doing in the past.
+I simply love this job, and I know all the SOPs of this role as well.
 So I was interested in this role as it best suits me”

 2. What are the Roles of Material Handler?

 “Within a warehouse, a Material Handler, also known as a Warehouse Associate, manages, transfers, and organizes different non-hazardous and hazardous commodities.
-Their primary responsibilities include loading and unloading various transport items, tracking inventory statuses, and ensuring that deliveries are made in accordance with purchase requisitions.”
+Their primary responsibilities include loading and unloading various transport items, tracking inventory statuses, and ensuring that deliveries are made following purchase requisitions.”

 3. What are the Qualities That Material Handler Need to Be Successful?

 Material handling is a difficult task.
-It entails a lot of hard lifting, as well as material handling and inventory management.
+It entails a lot of hard lifting, material handling, and inventory management.
 Every material handler should have a few characteristics.
 These skills are so vital that even the most experienced material handlers will struggle to succeed without them.
 The interviewer wants to know if you possess all of the attributes that a competent Material Handler possesses.

 4. What Major Challenges Did You Face During Your Last Role?
 How Did You manage Them?

 Challenges build up personalities.
 In every organization, almost everyone faces challenges.
 These challenges not only help them to grow but also give them a raise.
-The interviewer wants to know that what kind of challenges you faced in the past and this will give him idea about your current caliber.
+The interviewer wants to know what kind of challenges you faced in the past, which will give him an idea about your current caliber.

-“We had substantial shipments to ship last year, and few members of the team in charge of moving them and scanning them manually were not working as as quickly as they should have been.
+“We had substantial shipments to ship last year, and few team members in charge of moving them and scanning them manually were not working as quickly as they should have been.
 During the weekly meeting, I requested that some jobs be switched to increase team productivity, and I offered to be changed to automated scanning.
 The manager reassigned tasks for everyone, giving the two underperforming employees more favored duties, which remedied the problem.”

 5. Describe Your Daily Routine as a Material Handler?

-A material handler has a lot much to do on daily basis.
-He has to organize things, manage inventory and look after entire things to place them and move them correctly.
-You can give information about your previous job and describe your daily routine as well.
+A material handler has a lot to do daily.
+He has to organize, manage inventory and look after entire things to place them and move them correctly.
+You can give information about your previous job and describe your daily routine.

-“My every day shift in the previous job used to start with a standup meeting and stretching routine.
-Once we had work assignments the workday used to start.
-All day long I used to walk and throw cases or doing both at the same time.
-I used to work for 10 hour shifts per week.
-During this entire process there were few breaks and free time as well outside our work that we used to spend with our families on phone or physically.”
+“My everyday shift in the previous job started with a standup meeting and stretching routine.
+Once we had work assignments, the workday used to start.
+All-day long, I used to walk and throw cases or do both simultaneously.
+I used to work 10-hour shifts per week.
+During this entire process, there were few breaks and free time outside work that we used to spend with our families on the phone or physically.”